Moody Blue (song) explained

 Next Year:1977

-"Moody Blue" was Presley's last No. 1 hit in his lifetime, topping the Billboard magazine Hot Country Singles chart in February 1977.[3]
-"Moody Blue" also peaked at number 31 on the Hot 100.[4]
-RCA Records also issued an extremely limited quantity of the "Moody Blue" single in an experimental translucent blue vinyl pressing, with "She Thinks I Still Care" as the B-side.
-Six months after "Moody Blue" topped the chart, Presley was dead.
+"Moody Blue" was recorded by Presley in February 1976 in the Jungle Room of his Graceland home and released as a single that November; it was Presley's last No. 1 hit in his lifetime.
+It topped the Billboard magazine Hot Country Singles chart in February 1977[2] and peaked at number 31 on the Billboard Hot 100 in March.[3]
+[4] RCA Records issued an extremely limited quantity of the "Moody Blue" single in an experimental translucent blue vinyl pressing, with "She Thinks I Still Care" as the B side.
+Six months after "Moody Blue" topped the Country chart, Presley was dead.

 Weekly charts